obrown23/atm-lab-io/readme.md

 ## Pseudocode

-Spend up to 20 minutes to write some pseudocode for the lab.
+Spend around 20 minutes to write some pseudocode for the lab.
 Think carefully about every step involved in using an ATM.
 For example, it allows users to input a dollar amount when they want deposit money.
 Also, think about how there are two types of accounts -- checking and savings.
 Take a look at the **Specifications** below to guide your pseudocode.

 Include your pseudocode as comments within your program.

 ## Requirements

-**Reminder: This is a graded lab assigment**
+**Reminder: This is a graded assignment**

->You must achieve a score of 75% or above to pass this assignment **(6 of 8 requirements)**.
+>You must achieve a score greater than 6 of 8 in order to pass.
 If you are unable to complete the lab with at least 6 completed requirements, you will have one week to redo and resubmit the lab.

 ### Grading Rubric

-- users can deposit money into an account
+- Users can deposit money into an account
-- users can withdraw money from an account
+- Users can withdraw money from an account
-- account does not allow a negative balance
+- Account does not allow a negative balance
 - The color of a bank account should reflect its balance.
 (There's a CSS class called `.zero` already written for this.)
 - Student uses git to commit work early and often
-- two accounts have independent functionality
+- Two accounts have independent functionality
-- student uses consistent indentation to write readable code ([brief style-guide](https://courses.cs.washington.edu/courses/cse154/17au/styleguide/js/spacing-indentation-js.html))
+- Student uses consistent indentation to write readable code ([brief style-guide](https://courses.cs.washington.edu/courses/cse154/17au/styleguide/js/spacing-indentation-js.html))
-- student left clear comments throughout code
+- Student left clear comments throughout code

 ## Commits to Make (Suggested)